 - Physical violence.

-Therefore, breaking up with a borderline girlfriend or wife means taking back your life.
-This can be fraught with anxiety for very real reasons.
+Thus, breaking up with a borderline girlfriend or wife can be fraught with anxiety and dread for very real reasons.
 She won’t make it easy.
-If you want your life back you will have to take it.
+If you want your life back, you will have to take it and be smart about it.

 My abusive ex-wife filed for divorce, not me.
 Why is she still trying to control me?

 This phenomenon is pretty common amongst my clients.
 Particularly clients who share kids with a NPD, BPD or HPD mom.
-Even when the divorce is their idea, abusive women want to control:
+Even when the divorce is her idea, abusive women want to control:

 - How the separation occurs.